Mastering the Python GitHub API: A Practical Guide for Developers

 print(f"Error creating repository: {e}")

-Creating a new repository usually requires making POST requests to the /user/repos endpoint for authentication purposes while supplying details such as repository name, repo description, and privacy settings.
+Creating a new repository usually requires making POST requests to the /user/repos endpoint, supplying details such as the repository name, description, and privacy settings, while passing your token in the headers for authentication.

 You can establish a new repository while offering an optional name repo description.
 Using PyGithub, you can programmatically create, modify, and delete repositories with minimal effort.
 Below are examples of key repository management tasks: